Skip to main content

-With campuses in Halifax, N.S. and Saint John, N.B., and teaching sites across Nova Scotia, New Brunswick, and Prince Edward Island, Dalhousie Medical School provides the highest caliber medical education to aspiring doctors and medical researchers in the Maritime region.
+With campuses in Halifax, N.S. and Saint John, N.B., and teaching sites across Nova Scotia, New Brunswick, and Prince Edward Island, Dalhousie Medical School provides the highest calibre medical education to aspiring doctors and medical researchers in the Maritime region.

 You'll have many opportunities to get real-life hospital experience early on, through the clinical skills components or by choosing an elective that offers additional hands-on learning.

-The program is divided into three key sections, Med 1 and Med 2, followed by Clerkship.
+The program is divided into three key sections, Med 1 and Med 2, followed by clerkship.
 The first two years, Med 1 and Med 2, give you a basic foundation in medicine, including the anatomy and systems of the human body, while considering other important aspects of health care, from the philosophical and ethical to the practical.

 Clerkship, consisting of two phases completed over two academic years (Med 3 and Med 4), gives you even more opportunity to apply your learning in a range of situations and fields.
 Four periods of teaching time (each 2 to 4 weeks in length) will be developed to help students transition from Med 2 to Med 3, and through the clerkship from Med 3 to Med 4, and subsequently, from Med 4 into residency.
 These sessions will incorporate Introduction to Clerkship and Critical Review and Mastery (CRAM).

-The Research in Medicine (RIM) Program is designed for all medical students and is meant to develop skills of critical thinking and creativity through a mentored research project conducted longitudinally throughout the four year curriculum.
+The Research in Medicine (RIM) Program is designed for all medical students and is meant to develop skills of critical thinking and creativity through a mentored research project conducted longitudinally throughout the four-year curriculum.
 During the first term of Med 1, courses will expose all students to essential research skills.
 Completion of this program, including presentation of research findings, will take place in the spring of the fourth year and is a requirement for graduation.

 Dalhousie Medical School has post-graduate (resident) training in family medicine and more than 45 Royal College of Physicians and Surgeons specialty and subspecialty programs.
 But don't worry, you'll have access to career-planning programs and services to help make important career decisions easier.
 You might choose to specialize in: